calliope-project/calliope/doc/user/tutorials.rst

 This example consists of two possible sources of electricity, one possible source of heat, and one possible source of simultaneous heat and electricity.
 There are three locations, each describing a building, with transmission links between them.
 The diagram below gives an overview:

 .. figure:: images/example_overview_urban.*
-   :alt: Overview of the built-in example model
+   :alt: Overview of the built-in urban-scale example model

-   Overview of the built-in example model
+   Overview of the built-in urban-scale example model

 Supply technologies
 ===================